A Log PSS morphism with applications to Lagrangian embeddings: Quasi-dilations in string topology

-Corollary \ref{cor: Vitdil} has implications in symplectic topology outside of the main cases we consider in this paper.
-For example, let $X$ be a 3-dimensional $A_n$ Milnor fibre.
-Using Lefschetz fibrations techniques (as in \cite{Seidel:2010uq}*{\S 7}), $SH^*(X)$ can be seen to admit an integral quasi-dilation and in fact a dilation over every field with characteristic not equal to 2.
-This implies that if $Q$ is a rational homology sphere which admits an exact Lagrangian embedding, $j: Q \hookrightarrow X$, then $Q \cong S^3$.
-We finish this section by recording one final lemma for later use.
+When $Q$ admits a metric of positive scalar curvature, the second statement is proven in exactly the same way after invoking Part (1) of Lemma \ref{lem: charS3}.
+When $Q$ is aspherical note that we have that $\mathbb{H}^*(\mathcal{L}Q)$ is concentrated in non-negative degree which implies that the degree zero piece of $\mathcal{AS} \circ j^!(\alpha)$ is also invertible.
+We therefore conclude using Part (2) of Lemma \ref{lem: charS3}. \end{proof}

-\begin{lem} Suppose that $Q$ is a closed, oriented, aspherical 3-manifold such that $\mathbb{H}^*(\mathcal{L}Q, \mathbb{Q})$ admits a quasi-dilation.
-Then either $Q$ is finitely covered by $T^3$ or $\mathcal{Z}_\mathbb{Q}(\pi_1(L))= \mathbb{Q}[h,h^{-1}]$ for a single generator $h$. \end{lem} \begin{proof} The classification from Theorem \ref{thm: productdom} shows in particular that $Q$ is \emph{Seifert fibered} (see e.g., \cite{JacoShalen} for a comprehensive treatment of these manifolds).
-Let $h$ denote the class of a fiber of our Seifert fibration passing through our base-point $p$.
-Well-known facts about the fundamental groups of Seifert fibered manifolds, see Chapter II of \cite{JacoShalen}, then show that either $Q$ admits a finite cover by $T^3$ or the center of the group ring is either $\mathbf{k}[\langle h\rangle ]$ when the base of the Seifert fibration is orientable or $\mathbf{k}[h+h^{-1}]$ in the case of non-orientable base.
-It follows that the base of the Seifert fibration $B'$ is orientable as $\mathbf{k}[h+h^{-1}]$ has no non-trivial units. \end{proof}
+\begin{rem} Corollary \ref{cor: Vitdil} has implications in symplectic topology outside of the main cases we consider in this paper.
+For example, let $X$ be a 3-dimensional $A_n$ Milnor fibre which we recall admits a Lefschetz fibration with general fiber $T^*S^2.$ Using Lefschetz fibrations techniques (as in \cite{Seidel:2010uq}*{\S 7}), $SH^*(X,\mathbb{Z})$ can be seen to admit a quasi-dilation which becomes a dilation after tensoring with any field $\K$ with characteristic not equal to 2(because as noted at the end of \S \ref{subsection:stringtopback}, $\mathbb{H}^*(\mathcal{L}S^2,\mathbb{Z})$ has a quasi-dilation with this property).
+This implies that if $Q$ is a rational homology sphere which admits an exact Lagrangian embedding, $j: Q \hookrightarrow X$, then $Q \cong S^3$. \end{rem}